Why Swimming Gets Harder Around Age 13 (Why Swimmers Plateau and Why It's Normal)

 Coaches regularly see swimmers who look slightly less coordinated during periods of growth, where turns feel different, catch timing shifts and stroke counts change.

-For example, a swimmer who grows several centimetres over a short period can suddenly feel as if their arms and legs are not moving the way they used to, and a stroke that previously felt automatic may take time to reconnect with the body’s new proportions.
+For example, a swimmer who grows several centimetres over a short period can suddenly feel as if their arms and legs are not moving the way they used to, a stroke that previously felt automatic may take time to reconnect with the body’s new proportions.

 This can be frustrating for swimmers who were improving quickly before, yet it is a normal stage of athletic development and usually settles as the body adapts.